vorachaitya/BlockChain/README.md

 If operation is 10+3-6=?
 Thus,total gas required is 3+3+3=9 gas

+##### Gas Price

-**Gas Price:** It is the amount the sender wants to pay per unit of gas to get the transaction mined.gasPrice is set by the sender.The higher the gas price,the faster the transaction will be mined.It is just like the transaction in Bitcoin.
+It is the amount the sender wants to pay per unit of gas to get the transaction mined.gasPrice is set by the sender.The higher the gas price,the faster the transaction will be mined.It is just like the transaction in Bitcoin.

 Gas prices are denoted in gwei.(1 gwei=10^-9ETH)

+##### Gas Limit

-**Gas Limit:** It is the maximum gas the transaction can consume.It is set by the sender.
+It is the maximum gas the transaction can consume.It is set by the sender.
 Let say A wants to send B 2ETH.So what will be the total fees that A has to pay?

 A sets the gas price per unit=100 gwei.Transaction gas limit=21,000 units.